geometric3d/assignment2/README.md

 **Dataset**
   1. Run your code on `data/q2a.png`.
 Annotate 3 pairs of parallel lines that are orthogonal to each other.
+  2. We provide a set of annotations of pairs of parallel lines in `data/q2/q2a.npy`.
+Visualization can be found by running `python annotations.py`.

 **Submission**
   1. Output plots of the vanishing points and the principal point.
 Also include visualizations of the annotations that you used.
 See the following figures: